U1m2a4r8/Task2/README.md

 # GitHub User Search

-A simple web application that allows users to search GitHub profiles using the GitHub Users API.
+A simple web page that allows users to search GitHub profiles using the GitHub Users API.
 Enter a username and the app displays matching GitHub users with their avatar, username, and a link to their profile.

 ---